hashicorp/packer/website/source/docs/extend/builder.html.markdown

 running the `Prepare` method.
 Specifically, don't create files, don't launch virtual machines, etc. Prepare's purpose is solely to configure the builder and validate the configuration.

+In addition to normal configuration, Packer will inject a `map[string]interface{}` with a key of `packer.DebugConfigKey` set to boolean `true` if debug mode is enabled for the build.
+If this is set to true, then the builder should enable a debug mode which assists builder developers and advanced users to introspect what is going on during a build.
+During debug builds, parallelism is strictly disabled, so it is safe to request input from stdin and so on.

 ### The "Run" Method